Cherono-mercy/Flask_Restaurant-Pizzas/README.md

 4. Install dependencies:
 pip install -r requirements.txt

+# Seed the database
+To add records to the database, run: python seed.py

 # Running the Backend/ Server side
 To start the backend server, run: flask run